 If you have geographic atrophy (GA), talk to your retina specialist to see if SYFOVRE is right for you.
 They can tell you more about how to get started.

-SYFOVRE is the longest-studied FDA-approved treatment for GA, the advanced form of dry AMD.
+SYFOVRE is the longest-studied FDA-approved treatment for GA.

 It’s important to know that GA cannot be cured, and the damage cannot be reversed.
 However, slowing lesion growth can slow disease progression.